maarxx/PrioritizedHauling/README.md

 You'll add the mod.
 You'll enable the mod.

-It adds a new WorkGiver.
-If you are using Fluffy's WorkTab in Detailed Mode, you can see the new WorkGiver:"Haul priority things" inside WorkType:"Haul".
+If you care, you'll notice it adds a new WorkGiver.
+That might not mean anything to you.
+That's okay.
+But if you are using something like Fluffy's WorkTab in Detailed Mode, you can see the new WorkGiver:"Haul priority things" inside WorkType:"Haul".

 By default, this WorkGiver won't do anything.

 Within the game, the mod adds a MainTab, probably in the far-bottom-right-corner, labeled "PrioritizedHauling", with buttons for control functions.

-You can use these buttons to set certain types of items ("ThingDefs") for prioritized hauling, and then all of these items will be hauled, **in the order you've specified**, using the new WorkGiver.
+You can use these buttons to set certain items ("ThingDefs") or certain categories of item ("ThingCategoryDef") for prioritized hauling, and then all of these items will be hauled first, **in the priority order you've specified**, using the new WorkGiver.

-Click "Add Priority ThingDef" to view the list of items available for hauling that are not set for priority, and click an item to add it for priority.
+Click "Add Priority ThingDef" or "Add Priority ThingCategoryDef" to view the list of items/categories available for hauling that are not set for priority, and click an entry to add it for priority.

-Click "Increment/Decrement Priority ThingDef" to view the list of items already set for priority in order, and click an item to bump it higher or lower in the list, accordingly.
+Click "Increment/Decrement Priority" to view the existing priority list, in order, and click an entry to bump it higher or lower in the list, accordingly.

-Click "Remove Priority ThingDef" to view the list of items already set for priority, and click an item to remove it from priority.
+Click "Remove Priority" to view the existing priority list, in order, and click an entry to remove it from priority.

-Click "Clear Priority ThingDef" to completely clear the priority list.
+Click "Clear Priority" to completely clear the priority list.

+When there is nothing left to haul on priority using this new WorkGiver, Pawns will fail over to the vanilla hauling WorkGiver for any remaining items.

 **Technical Compatibility Note:**